yawaramin/dream-html/README.md

 [Mozilla Developer Network references](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference) are now implemented.
 I have deliberately left out almost all non-standard or deprecated tags/attributes.
 Also, supporting CSS is out of scope for this library.
-However, I have included the core [htmx](https://htmx.org/) attributes as I am personally using them.
+However, I have included the [htmx](https://htmx.org/) attributes as I am personally using them.

 ## Why